Blind Melon (album): Artwork Blind Melons cover art is based on a 1975 photograph of Georgia Graham, Glen Graham's younger sister, in a bee costume at a "long-ago" school play. “We were all sitting around in the living room and that picture just jumped out at us. Someone jokingly said, ‘That would make a great album cover.’ ” The cover art further inspired the concept of the 'Bee Girl' character in the band's video for "No Rain". Samuel Bayer, the video's director, selected Heather DeLoach for the 'Bee Girl' role because she looked similar to Graham's sister in the photograph.

 In 2021, the band shared this comment by Glen Graham on Facebook: "This photo was taken around 1976 at Joe Cook Jr. High School auditorium in Columbus, MS during a Jazz/Tap/Ballet recital of 4-6 year olds conducted by Mrs. Betty Lott's English School of Dance.
 Blind Melon spent about six weeks in Columbus in the winter of '91 before moving to what we dubbed the Sleepy House in Durham, NC.
 During that time, Christopher Thorn spotted the photo in my parents house and suggested using it for the album cover."

+Critical reception

+Rolling Stone noted that "influences from the '70s abound, from Shannon Hoon's sunny Steve Miller-style vocals to tempo shifts of Jethro Tull-ish trickiness and whole pastures for jamming, jamming and jamming."

 Legacy and accolades

-In 2022, Guitar World ranked Blind Melon #8 on their list of "The 30 greatest rock guitar albums of 1992".
+In 2022, Guitar World ranked Blind Melon No. 8 on their list of "The 30 greatest rock guitar albums of 1992".